malonr/malonr/README.md

 # 💫 About Me:
 I'm a backend developer with experience working with python and developing web applications using technologies such as Django, Django Rest Framework, SQL, PostgresSQL, and Docker.
-Experience working with remote teams applying agile methodologies such as Scrum.<br>I'm currently learning about FastAPI, algorithms and Informatic security.<br>
+Experience working with remote teams applying agile methodologies such as Scrum.<br><br>

 ## 🌐 Socials: